 Before moving to the United States, Das was a documentary filmmaker and an educational and broadcast television producer in India.

-Amitanshu Das is a Visiting Scholar and Lecturer at the Annenberg School, and a Senior Fellow and Director at Penn GSE.
+Amitanshu Das is a Visiting Scholar at the Annenberg School, and a Senior Fellow and Director at Penn GSE.